 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed Post-Traumatic Stress Disorder and Postpartum.
+In the last section, we discussed Post-Traumatic Stress Disorder and Postpartum.
 This included PTSD and pregnancy and childbirth and PTSD.

-On this track, we will discuss Eating Disorders and Postpartum.
+In this section, we will discuss Eating Disorders and Postpartum.
 This will include pregnancy and the course of the eating disorder and the eating disorder and the baby.
-If you are already familiar with pregnancy and eating disorders, you might use the first part of this track as a review.
+If you are already familiar with pregnancy and eating disorders, you might use the first part of this section as a review.

 Eating disorders are nearly always marked by an almost fanatical degree of secretiveness.
 Luckily, however, it appears that more women, especially those who have struggled successfully to conquer their illness, are now willing to speak about the problem in public.
 Many of us, for example, are aware of the late princess Diana’s bingeing and purging, which became worse during pregnancy, and which also appears to have been associated with postpartum depression.